 The Untouchables is really a study in American corruption on an epic scale.
 From gangsters in $800 suits to period cars and Duke Ellington songs, the look and feel of Prohibition Chicago is a tapestry of perfection.
 And the performances are flawless.

 Sean Connery won an Oscar for his gutsy role as Jimmy Malone, the only honest cop in Chicago and the man who teaches Ness his first lesson in street warfare.

-Andy Garcia, as a crack-shot rookie Italian cop with steel nerves, and Charles Martin Smith, as the nerdy accountant who hatches the scheme that finally sent America’s Public Enemy No. 1 to the slammer for income tax evasion, are wonderfully vivid.
+Andy Garcia, as a crack-shot rookie Italian cop with steel nerves, and Charles Martin Smith, as the nerdy accountant who hatches the scheme that finally sent America’s Public Enemy #1 to the slammer for income tax evasion, are wonderfully vivid.

 Kevin Costner is crime-fighter Ness – The clean-cut, all-American hero.